oasis6212/Meshbot_weather/README.md

 are on a high-traffic mesh, you may want to disable these.

-- FULL_MENU: false  # When true, includes all weather commands.
+- FULL_MENU: true  # When true, includes all weather commands.
 When false, shows only forecast options that return a single message.